-About Maxine
+Meet Maxine

 Maxine was born in Brooklyn, where she spent her childhood.
 When she was fifteen, she moved with her family to Miami Beach and completed her high school education at Miami Beach Senior High.
 As a result of being part of an advanced educational program in New York, she was able to fast track her education and graduate from high school a year early.

-She went on to attend the University of Florida in Gainesville, where she joined the Delta Phi Epsilon sorority.
-Maxine participated in several of the university’s beauty pageants during her time there and was a finalist in the 1962 Miss University of Florida contest.
+She continued her education at the University of Florida in Gainesville, where she joined the Delta Phi Epsilon sorority.
+Maxine participated in several of the university’s beauty pageants and was a finalist in the 1962 Miss University of Florida contest.
+After obtaining a Bachelor of Education degree in 1964, Maxine moved back to Miami Beach and taught for two years at Miami Senior High School.

 In 1966, Maxine moved to Atlanta, where she had a “chance” meeting with a student of astrology.
 The student told Maxine all about herself (Maxine) based solely on her astrological sign.
 This intrigued Maxine and prompted her to learn more.
 Unknowingly, astrology became the introduction to what would become her life’s work.

 Shortly thereafter, Maxine joined a group led by an Episcopal priest that met weekly to explore spiritual and psychic areas.
-The members of this group became the founders of the Atlanta Institute of Metaphysics, where Maxine would later teach astrology for several years.
+The members of this group became the founders of the Atlanta Institute of Metaphysics, where she would later teach astrology for several years.

 In 1969, Maxine decided to pursue astrology as a career, but it was considered fortune telling in Georgia.
 “Since astrology is not fortune telling,” she notes, “I wanted to distinguish it legally and give it dignity.
 So I met with the Cobb County Commissioners, who granted me the first license to practice astrology in the State of Georgia.”
 As a result of her pursuit to legalize astrology, Maxine became America’s first licensed astrologer.